SeisPiano/DownloadSeisData/README.md

 SAC format is one of the standard data formats of seismology.
 In order to convert miniSEED time series data to SAC format, the `mseed2sac` software needs to be installed.
 In order to write the station location information and event information into the SAC file, the `SAC` software also needs to be installed.

 Run `c1_mseed2sac_day.bash` and `c2_mseed2sac_event.bash`, the scripts will convert miniSEED day data and event data to SAC format, respectively.
-Besides, the scripts will automatically match the corresponding station metadata and event information to write station location and event information to the SAC header.
+Besides, the scripts will automatically match the corresponding station metadata and event information to write station location and event information into the SAC header.

 ```shell
 bash c1_mseed2sac_day.bash